007chiragshah/tucana/Architecture_Overview.md

      variables, or feature flags, making it easier to manage and update configurations without modifying the application.

  - **Cluster role and role binding**:
-   - We are using clusterrole and rolebinding to restrict the access of service account to limited resoueces with limited rights.
+   - Central Hub uses clusterrole and rolebinding to restrict the access of service account to limited resoueces with limited rights.
    - Where A ClusterRole is a set of permissions that can be applied across the entire cluster, granting access to resources like nodes, namespaces, or persistent volumes.
 ClusterRoles are often used for cluster-wide access or in cases where the same role needs to be applied to multiple namespaces and A RoleBinding is used to bind a Role or ClusterRole to a user, service account, or group, granting them the specified permissions within a particular namespace (RoleBinding) or across the entire cluster (ClusterRoleBinding).

  - **StatefulSet**:
-   - We are using statefulset for the postgressql in our setup as statefulset is used when you want to manage the state of the any application also It ensures stable, unique identities and persistent storage for each pod, which is useful for databases and distributed systems.
+   - Central Hub uses statefulset for the postgressql in our setup as statefulset is used when you want to manage the state of the any application also It ensures stable, unique identities and persistent storage for each pod, which is useful for databases and distributed systems.

  - **Namespace**:
-   - We are using different different namespaces in our setup to isolate the different resources like for central-hub application we are using central-hub namespace, for k8s dashboard we are using dashboard namespace, for ingress-nginx we are using ingres-nginx namespace etc.
+   - Central Hub uses different different namespaces in our setup to isolate the different resources like for central-hub application Central Hub uses central-hub namespace, for k8s dashboard Central Hub uses dashboard namespace, for ingress-nginx Central Hub uses ingres-nginx namespace etc.